 Touted as a way to pay off credit card debt, the site offers loans from $3,500 to $30,000.
 The front page of Marcus.com describes the new service with the following statement:

 Marcus by Goldman Sachs offers a fixed-rate, no fee personal loan which can be used to pay off high interest credit card debt, or for major purchases and special occasions.

 Like most online lenders and loan matching services, Marcus.com requires you to give some personal information.
 After that, you choose your loan option and submit your application.

-Marcus offers debt consolidation loans, personal loans which are utilized to pay off high-interest credit card balances, financed purchases or even medical bills.
+Marcus offers debt consolidation loans, which are personal loans utilized to pay off high-interest credit card balances, financed purchases, or even medical bills.
 Taking out a loan from the site allows someone to avoid the fees and higher interest rates associated with their other debts.
 So while you still pay interest to Goldman Sachs, ideally the interest rate you get from Marcus is less than the other debts, perhaps saving you money in the long run.

 Applicants need a Social Security number or Individual Tax ID number as well as a valid US bank account.
 In most states, the minimum age for taking out a loan is 18.
 Marcus offers loans in every state except Maryland.

 Borrowers can take out personal loans with rates from 6.99% to 23.99% APR.
 These rates stay the same throughout the life of the loan.
 However, only applicants with excellent credit scores will get loans at the lower interest rates.
 The terms of these unsecured loans range from 24 to 72 months with higher rates for longer-term loans.